Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ### Configure Alluxio Clients for HA

 When an Alluxio client interacts with Alluxio in HA mode, the client must know about the Alluxio HA cluster, so that the client knows how to discover the Alluxio leader master.
-There are 2 ways toconfigure the client for Alluxio HA.
+There are 2 ways to configure the client for Alluxio HA.

-#### HA Configuration Parameters for Alluxio Client
+#### HA Configuration Parameters

-When connecting to Alluxio HA cluster using embedded-journal-based leader election, Alluxio clients need the `alluxio.master.rpc.addresses` information to decide the node addresses to ping to find out the Alluxio leader master which is serving rpc requests.
+When connecting to Alluxio HA cluster using internal leader election, Alluxio clients need the `alluxio.master.rpc.addresses` information to decide the node addresses to query to find out the Alluxio leader master which is serving rpc requests.
 - `alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`

 When connecting to Alluxio HA cluster using Zookeeper-based leader election,